gavinlyonsrepo/Arduino_Clock_3/Readme.md

 Menu modes , button function
 --------------------------------
-A spreadsheet in "doc folder of this repo shows the button functions, on TM1638 module for the various menus.
+A spreadsheet in "doc" folder of this repo shows the button functions(S1 to S8), on TM1638 module for the various menus.
 File is called Menus.gnumeric.

 Parts List
 ------------------------------
 In the doc folder there is an eagle subfolder with the BOM and schematic image.

 Schematic
 ---------------------------